benyaminl/dotnet-core-playground/README.md

-# .NET Core 6.0 playground with SQL Server
+# .NET Core 6.0 playground with SQL Server and S3

 This is a simple .NET Core 6.0 playground with SQL Server trusted connection/WinAuth, and swagger UI and some improvement on the swagger generator.